camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-bootstrapping.md

 *   `org.camunda.bpm.engine.impl.cfg.JtaProcessEngineConfiguration` To be used when the engine runs in standalone mode, with JTA transactions.

-## Bootstrap a Process Engine using Java API
+## Bootstrap a Process Engine Using the Java API

 You can configure the process engine programmatically by creating the right ProcessEngineConfiguration object or by using some pre-defined one: